Bike and Pedestrian Plan

 -

 Naperville created the previous Bicycle and Pedestrian Plan in 1997.
 Since then, Naperville’s population has increased, travel habits have evolved and facility design standards have changed.
-In recent years, data from the city's Community Survey have shown an increase in resident satisfaction with the ease of travel by bike and on foot.
+In recent years, data from the city's Community Survey has shown an increase in resident satisfaction with the ease of travel by bike and on foot.
 To make sure that the city continues to meet the needs of a growing community, the plan will be updated after evaluating existing conditions, collecting new data and incorporating public input.

 This comprehensive update will provide the city with: